PoliticalGraveyard.com

 Oberlander, Hazel S. — of Rockford, Winnebago County, Ill.
 Democrat.
 Alternate delegate to Democratic National Convention from Illinois, 1936.
 Presumed deceased.
 Burial location unknown.

-OBERLE (Soundex O164) — See also ABERLE, BERLE, COBERLY, EBERLE, MOBERLY, OBER, OBERLANDER, OBERLEY, OBERLIN, OBERLY, REBELLO.
+OBERLE (Soundex O164) — See also ABERLE, BERLE, COBERLY, EBERLE, MOBERLEY, MOBERLY, OBER, OBERLANDER, OBERLEY, OBERLIN, OBERLY, REBELLO.

-OBERLE: See also William Bodde, Jr.
+OBERLE: See also William Bodde Jr.

 Oberle, Eugene W. — Democrat.
 Candidate for Wisconsin state assembly 91st District, 1974.
 Still living as of 1974.